misaelabanto/blog/src/content/blog/en/how-i-learned-english.md

 ## The Evolution

-With these guidelines, started at age 15, I learned many
+With these guidelines, started at age 15, I learned many concepts, but all limited to settings and applications, as I continued consuming content in Spanish.
+This meant my vocabulary didn't grow much.
+However, I continued with this method